The placement tests for reading, math and writing are on-line. Does this mean I can take the test from home?

 If your math SAT is between 540 and 605 and you wish to be eligible for Calculus I, you must take the optional test and test into the Advanced level.
 In addition, for certain majors (generally B.A. degrees), testing into the Advanced level will satisfy the university's math competency.
 When you satisfy the competency with the placement test, those 3 credits can be used for any college class.
 In essence, it can count as an additional free elective.
 If you are majoring in Teacher Education, taking the optional math test is unnecessary because this major requires a minumum of 2 college level math courses.

-What if my SAT scores are incorrectly reported?
+What if my ACT or SAT scores are incorrectly reported?

-If your SAT scores are different from what is posted on your Test Reservation Form (gold sheet), please contact the Office of Admissions.
+If your ACT or SAT scores are different from what is posted on your Test Reservation Form, please contact the Office of Admissions.
 The information posted on the Test Reservation From comes directly from the Office of Admissions.
-Generally, a correct/updated SAT score report can be faxed or mailed to their office.
+Generally, a correct/updated ACT or SAT score report can be faxed, scanned or mailed to their office.

 If you plan to test at an alternate site, please contact the Placement Testing Office so that we can notify the site of your correct scores and placement testing requirements.
 If you are testing on the Ship campus, no further action is necessary as your corrected SAT scores will get posted and we will readily have access to that information.